Self-supervised Learning for Semi-supervised Temporal Language Grounding: Our Approach

 \subsection{Sequential Perturbation}

-In the literature, applying stochastic perturbations to the inputs has been proven crucial for semi-supervised models~\cite{Ji2019,Wang2021}.
-Meanwhile, augmenting the inputs to force the model to focus on high-level semantics is also widely adopted by (self-supervised) contrastive learning methods~\cite{Pathak2016,Han2019}.
+In the literature, applying stochastic perturbations to the inputs has been proven crucial for semi-supervised models~\cite{Ji2019,Wang2021} and is also widely adopted by (self-supervised) contrastive learning methods~\cite{Pathak2016,Han2019}.
+We also consider applying sequential perturbations for both semi-supervised learning and self-supervised learning.

-In contrast to simply adding gaussian noise to feature maps in Mean Teacher~\cite{Tarvainen2017}, we further utilize the inherent property of sequence data.
-Due to the temporal semantic consistency of video, moderate sequential disturbance such as adjusting the playback rate and short-term lagging would not change the semantics of sequence data.
-For example, when watching a video, people can still obtain information with different playback rates and occasional lagging.
-Based on this insight, for the sequential video feature $\bm{V}\in \mathbb{R}^{T \times D}$, we propose two essential types of sequential perturbations: time lagging and time scaling\footnote{Examples of time lagging and time scaling can be found in the Supplementary Materials.}.
+In contrast to simply adding gaussian noise to feature maps in Mean Teacher~\cite{Tarvainen2017}, we want to further utilize the inherent property of sequence data (i.e., video).
+Intuitively, due to the redundancy and temporal semantic consistency of video, moderate sequential perturbations such as short-term lagging and lossy compression would not change the semantics of a video.
+For example, people can hardly feel the difference between the original video and the video with lossy compression or occasional lagging, and can still obtain the same semantic information.
+Based on this insight, for the sequential video feature $\bm{V}\in \mathbb{R}^{T \times D}$, we design two essential types of sequential perturbations\footnote{The perturbations are applied to the video features instead of the video frames, since the latter makes the computational cost much higher.}: time lagging and video compression simulation.